 Using wood cellulose, manufacturers can now produce foods that have much less fat, fewer calories, taste great, and offer the consumer a supposedly healthy, “high fiber” processed food.

-Dan Inman, who is the director of research and development at J Rettenmaier USA, a company that sells “organic cellulose” to food manufactures, stated that manufacturers can replace as much as 50% of the fat from some packaged cookies, biscuits, cakes, and brownies with cellulose fiber, while achieving the same taste and appearance.
+Dan Inman, who is the director of research and development at J Rettenmaier USA, a company that sells “organic cellulose” to food manufacturers, stated that manufacturers can replace as much as 50% of the fat from some packaged cookies, biscuits, cakes, and brownies with cellulose fiber while achieving the same taste and appearance.

 Today’s processed wood cellulose is used to thicken, stabilize, and extend the shelf life of foods.
 Since it delivers a creamy texture, it is found in many creamy foods like ice cream, shakes, mustard, syrup, barbeque sauce, and the like.
 It is also an emulsifier found in breads, crackers, cake mixes, dressings, frozen foods and more.

 Not having to add the usual fat and flour to their products, manufacturers are saving a ton of money.
 One anonymous food industry executive said that food producers can generally save up to 30% in ingredient costs by using cellulose fiber made from wood.
 Since its use is not regulated by the FDA, manufacturers are becoming extremely creative, using less and less real food and more and more processed and nutrient-vacant cellulose.